AC3D: Analyzing and Improving 3D Camera Control in Video Diffusion Transformers: Related work

 \paragraph{Camera control for video models} Recently, there has been significant progress in adding camera control to video diffusion models.
 As the pioneering work, MotionCtrl~\citep{MotionCtrl} learns camera control by conditioning pre-trained video models~\citep{VideoCrafter1,blattmann2023stable} with extrinsics matrices.
 Follow-up works~\citep{CameraCtrl,xu2024camco, kuang2024collaborative} further improve the conditioning mechanisms by representing cameras as Plücker coordinates.
 Another line of work~\citep{MotionMaster,xiao2024video, ling2024motionclone,hou2024training} controls camera motion without training additional parameters.
 However, all of these approaches use U-Net-based architectures as their backbone.
 More recently, 4DiM~\citep{4DiM} trains a space-time diffusion model from scratch for novel view synthesis from a single image input.
 Closely related to our work, VD3D~\citep{VD3D} incorporates camera control into a pre-trained video diffusion transformer.
 While the motion and camera control improves over U-Net-based approaches, the synthesized motion in the scenes and the visual quality are still degraded compared to the base video model.
 In contrast to VD3D, we first thoroughly investigate the pre-trained base video model and its knowledge of camera motion.
 We derive an improved training and architecture design for high-quality and dynamic video generation based on our findings.

 \paragraph{Concurrent works} Concurrent approaches~\citep{zhao2024genxd, xu2024cavia, zheng2024cami2v, zhang2024recapture, yu2024viewcrafter,lei2024animateanything} further improve camera control in U-Net-based architectures, while another work~\citep{cheong2024boosting} tackles video diffusion transformer.
 However, the scene and visual quality is still limited in that approach.
-DimensionX~\citep{sun2024dimensionx} controls space and time in video diffusion transformers but the camera trajectories are pre-defined and not continuous. \cite{CamPoseVDiT} explores pose estimation with a video DiT by pairing it with DUSt3R~\cite{dust3r} and fine-tuning, while we perform linear probing without any training to assess its existing camera knowledge.
+DimensionX~\citep{sun2024dimensionx} controls space and time in video diffusion transformers but the camera trajectories are pre-defined and not continuous.
+Chun-Hao et al.~\cite{CamPoseVDiT} explore pose estimation with a video DiT by pairing it with DUSt3R~\cite{dust3r} and fine-tuning, while we perform linear probing without any training to assess its existing camera knowledge.
+CAT4D~\cite{wu2024cat4d} proposes a multi-view video diffusion model fine-tuned from a multi-view model.
+By scaling multi-view synthetic data generation, SynCamMaster~\cite{bai2024syncammaster} and ReCamMaster~\cite{bai2025recammaster} achieve impressive results on camera-controlled video generation with transformers.